Kotlin/dokka/docs/src/doc/docs/user_guide/gradle/usage.md

 Dokka documents single-platform as well as multi-platform projects.
 Most of the configuration options are set per one source set.
-The available configuration options for are shown below:
+The available configuration options are shown below:

 ```kotlin
 import org.jetbrains.dokka.gradle.DokkaTask